-- The Teacher Education Program at Asbury University is accredited by the Kentucky Education Professional Standards Board and the Council for the Accreditation of Educator Preparation (CAEP).
+The Teacher Education Program at Asbury University is approved by the Kentucky Education Professional Standards Board and accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Requirements for each teaching area at Asbury University are in compliance with the minimum regulations set forth by the Kentucky Education Professional Standards Board and are subject to change.
-Each program curricular design responds to the specific CAEP specialty professional associations (SPA). - Applicants for a Kentucky teaching certificate must complete state approved program requirements and all graduation requirements which provide for meeting the initial academic certification standards.
+Each program curricular design responds to the specific CAEP specialty professional associations (SPA).

+- Applicants for a Kentucky teaching certificate must complete state approved program requirements and all graduation requirements which provide for meeting the initial academic certification standards.
 To be recommended for certification, a candidate must complete a successful interview at a "proficient" level with the Teacher Education Committee, and the portfolio review with a Developing rating, which includes a rating on candidate dispositions.
-For certification the candidate must also receive scores that meet or exceed the Kentucky established minimums on the PRAXIS II Specialty Area Assessment(s) and Principles of Learning and Teaching. - When the approved teacher education program and Kentucky certification testing requirements have been met and when an application for Kentucky certification has been completed, a Statement of Eligibility may be requested from the Kentucky Education Professional Standards Board.
-Upon securing a teaching contract, the beginning teacher must participate in the Kentucky Teacher Internship Program (KTIP) during the first year of teaching.
+For certification the candidate must also receive scores that meet or exceed the Kentucky established minimums on the PRAXIS II Specialty Area Assessment(s) and Principles of Learning and Teaching. - When the approved teacher education program and Kentucky certification testing requirements have been met and when an application for Kentucky certification has been completed, a full standard professional certificate may be requested from the Kentucky Education Professional Standards Board.